-Name:

 Ron McInnis

 Address:

 9 WEldon Court

 City/Town/Village: Province: Postal Code:

 Lindsay Ontario K9V 4N8

 Telephone: Email:

+ers for each deputation.
+Please list th

+who will be speaking.
+The names that a

-There can be a maximum of two speal who will be speaking.
-The names that
+There can be a maximum of two speaks who will be speaking.
+The names that a Deputant One: Ron McInnis

-Deputant One:
+who will be speaking.
+The names that a Deputant One:

-Ron McInnis

-Deputant Two:

-First Name, Last Name

 Please provide details of the matter to which you wish to speak: I wish to speak to the recommendations brought to Council by the Task Force for ATVs and ORVs within the boundaries of the Town of Lindsay.
 Please attach any additional supporting documents you wish to provide and submit with this completed form.
-Have you discussed this matter with City Staff?
-No If yes, Which department and staff member(s) have you spoken to?
+Have you discussed this matter with City Staff? ↑ Yes ♠ No If yes, Which department and staff member(s) have you spoken to?